osmocom/osmo-trx/README.md

 * TS 05.04 "Modulation"
 * TS 05.10 "Radio subsystem synchronization"

-OsmoTRX is based on the transceiver code from the [OpenBTS](https://osmocom.org/projects/osmobts/wiki/OpenBTS) project, but setup to operate independently with the purpose of using with non-OpenBTS software and projects, while still maintaining backwards compatibility with OpenBTS when possible.
-Currently there are numerous features contained in OsmoTRX that extend the functionality of the OpenBTS transceiver.
-These features include enhanced support for various embedded platforms - notably ARM - and dual channel diversity support for the Fairwaves umtrx.
+OsmoTRX is originally based on the transceiver code from the [OpenBTS](https://osmocom.org/projects/osmobts/wiki/OpenBTS) project, but setup to operate independently with the purpose of using with non-OpenBTS software and projects, specifically within the Osmocom stack.
+Used together with [OsmoBTS](https://osmocom.org/projects/osmobts/wiki) you can get a pretty standard GSM BTS with Abis interface as per the relevant 3GPP specifications.

 Homepage
 --------